Timpika/-BADS7105_CRM-Analytics/Homework01_CLV Dashboard/readme.md

 - ALT = 1/churn rate%
   -> churn rate = (CB - CE/CB) x 100
-     Which CB is clients at the beginning of a month CE is client at the end of a month
+     Which CB is clients at the beginning of a month and CE is client at the end of a month

 - APRU = TR/CQ ;
-  TR is total revenue for a chosen period
+  TR is total revenue for a chosen period and
   CQ is the number of customers for a chosen period

 **Dashboard**